20LitersAdmin/filterbuildscheduler/README.md

 - volunteer report: include event setups with a standard hour setting (e.g 1.5 hours)

-## Issues:
-- Shipping inventory, when submitting positive numbers doesn't submit, but also doesn't display an error.
-- Technology.list_worthy is broad and sucks. e.g. Technology.last

 ### Policies:
 - Prevent some user types from accessing some parts of rails_admin?